Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 added a local [PostgreSQL](https://www.postgresql.org/) database on which I stored all the target emails.

-So, every time I'd call `sender.py`, the calls to the *API*s would be made, the results formatted and then an email would be sent to each target on the target list.
+So, every time I'd call `sender.py`, the calls to the **API**s would be made, the results formatted and then an email would be sent to each target on the target list.

-And last, to be sure my server would trigger the python package every morning, I added a [cron job](https://en.wikipedia.org/wiki/Cron) for each morning at 8 a.m., here's the content of my crontab (opened with `crontab -e`):
+And last, to be sure my server would trigger the **Python** package every morning, I added a [cron job](https://en.wikipedia.org/wiki/Cron) for each morning at 8 a.m., here's the content of my crontab (opened with `crontab -e`):

 ```
 0 8 * * * ~/cron/news.sh 2>~/log/error.log
 ```

-`news.sh` is a simple bash program I used to call my `sender.py` file, I used it to make some tests and I'm pretty sure it isn't required anymore, so I might refactor this in the future.
+`news.sh` is a simple bash program used to call my `sender.py` file, I used it to make some tests and I'm pretty sure it isn't required anymore, so I might refactor this in the future.

 Languages
 =========

-To speak briefly about the languages, since I was getting french articles from [Le Figaro](http://www.lefigaro.fr/), I was not able anymore to do a full English software.
+To speak briefly about the languages, since I was getting French articles from [Le Figaro](http://www.lefigaro.fr/), I was not able anymore to do a full English software.
 So I decided to have two versions of the sent emails: English and French, the English one using [The Guardian](https://www.theguardian.com/)